 Did you know that your zip code may be a better predictor of your health than your genetic code?

-Food and energy supply impacts our everyday quality of life and the long-term sustainability of our cities and regions.
+In particular, food and energy supplies impact our everyday quality of life and the long-term sustainability of our cities and regions.
 The food we eat, the price it costs, the places we shop, and how we grow it all impact our health.
 Energy is similar.
-Vast networks connect sites of energy extraction with production and distribution, impacting the immediate environment as well as the climate in general.
+Vast networks connect sites of food and energy extraction with production and distribution, impacting the immediate environment as well as the climate in general.

 But just how does land-use change health?

-Is living in a food desert without easy access to a grocery store, a predictor of diabetes or obesity?
+Is living in a food desert without easy access to a grocery store neccessarily a predictor of diabetes or obesity?
 Will living next to a waste-to-energy plant impact the air quality or your property values?

 More importantly, how can we make positive changes in the world around us?
 Would allowing street food vending be a low-cost alternative to financing a new supermarket?
 How might a city’s General Plans encourage the transition to a low-carbon economy?